shivannis/xandr-docs-public/xandr-docs/articles/invest/mobile-buying-faq.md

 ### Can I target geo-locations (latitude/longitude coordinates)?

 We currently have targeting for one latitude/longitude pair and a radius around that pair.
 In targeting, you can define the radius, but the smaller the radius, the lower the reach.
 We are also reliant on sellers to be able to access this information from mobile devices and populate ad requests with this information, which many sellers are unable to do.
-For each impression (display, video, etc.) that is sent out from Xandr's bidder, there is metadata associated with it including latitude and longitude for the location.
-However, Xandr does not assure the accuracy of those coordinates.
+For each impression (display, video, etc.) that is sent out from Microsoft Advertising's bidder, there is metadata associated with it including latitude and longitude for the location.
+However, Microsoft Advertising does not assure the accuracy of those coordinates.
 Also, latitude/longitude coordinates are not being used to determine geography (zip code, metro code, country) targeting.

 ### I have mobile device identifiers I would like to target.
 How can I accomplish this?